Wednesday, October 29, 2025

 Every act, creation etc, that has been recorded before and which has left a document, a story, a mark, by any Latino artist has been done so, in response to the power structures of oppression.
 Instead of, say, just breathing.
 Just being.

-This series, however, is an attempt at, to at least try to take things, not necessarily back, but to at least claim our presence and unwillingness to back away.
-This series is about radical presence--merely presenting yourself as a person of color, becomes, in fact, a wildly, radically activist act.
 It became clear to me one day, while writing my bio for a grant just how many lives of color have been erased because the only acceptable way to express yourself as a person of color is as a reaction to everything else—as a reflection of the power of hegemony.
 It became clear to me that artists like my heroes, artists like Marcel Duchamp or Jackson Pollock were never asked to make artwork that was about their heritage or about their people or culture.
 They were simply asked to make art, art that reflected their ideas and their beliefs--in fact, they were never asked--they just did it.

 My father created artwork that was about religion and the struggles of being a person of color, but I always wanted to create artwork that was about me.
 As an individual.
 My obsessions.
 My ideas.
 My life.
 In the First Person, so to speak!
 So to speak.

 In the "Just Being" series.
 You can't get more basic than "Sleep," or drinking a glass of water, and yet, as far as I know, I have never seen those documented before by a person of color--especially a Latina/o.
 It ends up becoming, radical, it ends up becoming revolutionary and possibly political.
 Perhaps, at some level it shows that in this monad of time, that it is impossible for people of colors to represent themselves without it being revolutionary, but along the way, almost as detritus I will also document myself, claiming my life as an artistic gesture.
-That is the most important part for me, and it is perhaps that, which is the most radical act—even just using my Latinx body to replicate Gilbert and George or Bruce Nauman.
+That is the most important part for me, and it is perhaps that, which is the most radical part—even just using my Latinx body to replicate Gilbert and George or Bruce Nauman.

-I want to add that this for most, should be seen as merely a goal.
-Any artist's work can say whatever the artist wants it to say, in fact, that is the point, not to judge yourself or others, but rather to release oneself and your praxis from a set of invisible confines that have been set in place by hegemony to systematically stop people of color from "singing" their own lives and instead subsuming them onto either a predetermined visual language like the "Day of the Dead," etc., that we forever regurgitate and which disengages from evolving, creating art that is endlessly acceptable to the majority or to constantly explain ourselves to the hegemony and again to keep ourselves wearing their prison uniforms, even remaking the same music over and over again and telling the same stories once a year.
+I want to add that this for most, should be seen as merely a goal--it is neither prescriptive nor proscriptive.
+Any artist's work can say whatever the artist wants it to say, in fact, that is the point, not to judge yourself or others, but rather to release oneself and your praxis from a set of invisible confines that have been set in place by hegemony to systematically stop people of color from "singing" their own lives and instead subsuming them onto either a predetermined visual language like the "Day of the Dead," etc., that we forever regurgitate and which disengages us from evolving, creating art that is endlessly acceptable to the majority or to constantly explain ourselves to the hegemony and again to keep ourselves wearing their prison uniforms, even remaking the same music over and over again and telling the same stories once a year.
 When was the last time you saw someone take any of the Day of the Dead imagery and do something truly revolutionary with it?
 Probably never, instead it has become quotational, a Latino shorthand, as it were.
-We need to start to poke at our own clichés, we need to move forward with the knowledge that our own, individual lives are bigger than all of this and that we are not the by-products of a bunch of symbols and signs, no matter how comfortable those signs may be.
+We need to start to poke at our own clichés, we need to move forward with the knowledge that our own, individual lives are bigger than all of this and that we are not the by-products of a bunch of symbols and signs, no matter how comfortable those signs may feel.
 We must begin to create, write and perform work that is willing to say, "This isn't about you.
 Go away."
 We must not pander to anyone at the expense of our own stories.
 And to be completely fair, many of us are already doing this, some never will and that is okay too.
 The idea is to make work that is authentic to your own experience.

 At this point, I think that it is important to add that this is not a denial of history, of collective identity or collected symbology, “folklorico” or otherwise, rather this is in addition to it.
 It is about looking at our history not as it has been packaged and presented to us by Fritos, our parents, or even by what galleries expect and want to see from us, it is about looking back with a complex, critical eye and deconstructing everything, making sense of everything and visualizing the power dynamics of history.
 It is about applying feminist and queer principles and opening up history to a complex and rigorous examining eye.
 It is about figuring out how your story fits into the larger history/herstory/our story—it is not about changing yourself to better fit into an already posted history.
-It is also about a complex reimagining of our present and most of all it is about questioning everything and making something new and exciting and yes, even, at times, quotidian and boring.
+It is also about a complex reimagining of our present and most of all it is about questioning everything and making something new and exciting and yes, even, at times, mundane and boring.

 Ultimately, this is about positionality, too, and it is fiercely critical, being strongly influenced by feminist and queer theories and especially gender theories that begin with the body and the individual as a primary locus.
 It is very Latinx and very much calls upon intersectionality as being foundational.
 Intersectionality requires a center and that is what this calls upon as well, that center being the individual identity; messy and misunderstandable, it is the vehicle through which all intersections are navigated, and choice and desire are two of its primary vehicles.

 To this day, I still wince, when I see my soft, fat, Latino body on a television screen, when I see myself revealed and naked for others to grade and gauge me in comparison to whatever models of the human body they have in their minds.
-I still wince when I see a misstep in the middle of one of my performances, though perhaps the sting hurts a little a bit less and happens just a little less often, now as I become accustomed to the shape and substance of my body and more sure of my message.
+I still wince when I see a misstep in the middle of one of my performances, or a stutter when I forget the lyrics to "Mad World," though perhaps the sting hurts a little a bit less and happens just a little less often, now as I become accustomed to the shape and substance of my body and more sure of my message.
 A message that has no intention to put aside the theoretical, even abstract tools of hegemony, even though, like bell hooks, they will be inflected, interrogated by a new set of tools, that are less rational, at times, more rational at others.
 For it always strikes me just how reflexive the definitions of hegemony truly are in order to maintain the illusion that they are aloof and undefined/undefinable/indefinable.
 They bounce back and forth, encompassing as many positions as possible, for it is difficult to hit a moving target.
-At the same time, they are more than willing to deal with other groups as though they were simply defined, as irrational, as queer, lazy, invisible, etc. Masculinity, especially, has the privileged location of being all things to all men, the center—but the center cannot hold.
+At the same time, their practitioners are more than willing to deal with other groups as though they were simply defined, as irrational, as queer, lazy, invisible, etc. Masculinity, especially, has the privileged location of being all things to all men, the center—but the center cannot hold.

 Art at its very heart is hope—it fights for what it believes in and is an expression of humanity’s greatest desires, fears and aspirations.
 If we are, in fact going to be able to see our ways out of this era–if we are going to move out to the stars and preserve this planet’s ability to contain us–it will be artists who will have to envision these possibilities.